Submitting to Journals

 The right fit

 Of course, not all journals are the same.
 Your genre and style of writing will determine on which ones to submit your work to.
 You may already have a favourite journal in mind, but you may wish to find out about others in the Australian Writer’s Marketplace online directory.
 It’s also a good idea to visit libraries and bookshops and search online to get a solid overview of all possible titles.
 Writing NSW has a collection of literary journals in our members’ library.
-Our library is open Thursdays and Fridays, 2.30pm to 4.30pm.
-Members can make an appointment to browse our collection by calling (02) 9555 9757 or completing our contact form.
+Writing NSW members can make an appointment to browse the collection by calling (02) 9555 9757 or completing our contact form.

 Research your chosen publication